juju/docs/src/en/help-oracle.md

 | Ubuntu 16.04 LTS | amd64  | Xenial  |
 | Ubuntu 17.04     | amd64  | Zesty   |

+!!!
+Warning:
+    In particular, Ubuntu 16.10 (Yakkety) should not be used with Juju.

 Since Juju uses charms to install applications, the Ubuntu series you need are those that the charms were written for.
 If unsure, it is recommended to add the two most recent LTS releases.